isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 #### Cathay cinema at Handy road was one of Singapore's oldest cinemas.
 Its closing in June 2022 marks the end of an era.
 Here’s a look at the Cathay Building and cinema over the years.

 #### The First Skyscraper in Singapore
-The 16-storey Cathay Building was once the tallest building in Singapore, at 70 m.
-Located at the foot of Mount Sophia in the Dhoby Ghaut area, the building used to house the Cathay Hotel, Cathay Restaurant and Cathay cinema.[^1]
+The 16-storey Cathay Building at the foot of Mount Sophia was once the tallest building in Singapore, at about 87 m from the street level to the top.[^1] The cinema block with Cathay Restaurant was at the front of the building, and the apartment block, which later became Cathay Hotel, was at the rear.

 <img src="/images/Cathay/1937%20construction%20cathay.jpg">
 <div style="background-color: white;">Cathay Building under construction, 1937. <i>Image reproduced from Lim Kay Tong, Cathay: 55 Years of Cinema (Singapore: Landmark Books, 1991).
 (From National Library, Singapore, RSING 791.43095957 LIM)</i> </div>